jklim01/advent_of_code_2021/README.md

         Finally, it is not hard to convince yourself that checking `⌈ M ⌉`, `⌊ M ⌋` and the next closest integer to `M` is sufficient to cover all cases, and that I have wasted a whole day thinking about this :rofl:.

     - tldr: check the positions `M.round() - 1`, `M.round()`, `M.round() + 1`

+    - After thinking about this problem more, I think it is possible to use the fact that the former quadratic term quickly overwhelms the the latter term to derive that `M.round()` is straightup the answer.
+By playing around with the expressions I suspect that this is highly possible, but I can't seem to pin it down in a formal way, so I'll just leave it like this for now :rofl:.

 3. Use `entry(key).or_insert(default_val)` to either get ref to the existing value at the key, or insert the key paired with the specified default value and get its value ref.
    - convenient when when using hashmap to count key occurences, example: